-Olympus E-M10 III versus Sony A6300
+Olympus E-M10 III vs Sony A6300

-The Olympus OM-D E-M10 Mark III and the Sony Alpha A6300 are two digital cameras that were officially introduced, respectively, in August 2017 and February 2016.
+The Olympus OM-D E-M10 Mark III and the Sony Alpha A6300 are two digital cameras that were revealed to the public, respectively, in August 2017 and February 2016.
 Both the E-M10 III and the A6300 are mirrorless interchangeable lens cameras that are based on a Four Thirds (E-M10 III) and an APS-C (A6300) sensor.
-The Olympus has a resolution of 15.9 megapixel, whereas the Sony provides 24 MP.
+The Olympus has a resolution of 15.9 megapixels, whereas the Sony provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6300 is notably smaller (22 percent) than the Olympus E-M10 III.
 Moreover, the A6300 is slightly lighter (1 percent) than the E-M10 III.
 It is noteworthy in this context that the A6300 is splash and dust-proof, while the E-M10 III does not feature any corresponding weather-sealing.